 How long do wood primers take to dry?

 Wood primer takes around 1-3 hours to dry.
 However, if you live in a humid climate, it could take longer.
 You can always go ahead and apply a second layer and let that dry.

 Can I use any type of primer with any type of paint?

 Although primer and paints go hand in hand, their functions are poles apart.
 Often, they work better separately as well.
 Primers and paints together don’t serve sleek surfaces, unlike paint alone.
 So, it’s really a matter of personal choice.

 What kind of brushes should I use for primer?

 For applying water-based primers, you could opt for poly/nylon, nylon, or polyester blends.
-Synthetic brushes have a balanced stiff to soft ratio thus are standard for applying later or acrylic paints.
+Synthetic brushes have a balanced stiff to soft ratio and thus are standard for applying later or acrylic paints.